mikaelweill/rallly/features.md

 - [ ] Smart Time-Location Bundling

 ## Notes
-- Current implementation focuses on the core location selection and storage experience
+- Core location functionality is now fully implemented and working
+- Multiple locations can be added, stored, and displayed in polls
-- Location data is properly saved in the database and displayed in polls
+- Location data is properly saved in both new poll creation and editing
 - Next steps will involve implementing the distance viewer functionality
 - Optimal location finder will be implemented as the final major feature